 The GIS shapefiles provide experienced GIS users with access to a wide variety of spatial data through commercial desktop mapping software that runs on their PCs, not on the Internet.
 After downloading, an Internet connection is not required to view and use the data; however, the data downloads for the shapefiles are large.
 Users with the required software can interact with the geospatial data and run sophisticated spatial analyses.
 Considerable expertise is required to use GIS software, which may require a commercial license.

-Exclusions are the focus of new data provided subsequent to Solar PEIS GIS Shapefiles available through the Solar PEIS website, with an emphasis on discerning among the different classes of exclusions as presented in the Solar PEIS ROD.
+Exclusions are the focus of new data provided subsequent to 2012 Solar PEIS GIS Shapefiles available through the 2012 Solar PEIS Archives, with an emphasis on discerning among the different classes of exclusions as presented in the 2012 Western Solar Plan.

-The data file descriptions available below include the locations within the six-state study area excluded from development under the 2012 Solar PEIS ROD.
+The data file descriptions available below include the locations within the six-state study area excluded from development under the 2012 Western Solar Plan.
 These files for individual states include the locations of Solar Energy Zones, Variance Lands, BLM-Administered Lands, and pending and authorized applications (as of 4/1/2015) in the supporting data.

 A list of data layers for each state is available below.